top of page

 Money is a tool—not a moral measure.

 At SignalHarmony, we believe the real issue isn’t whether you pay yourself first, but how you understand your role as a leader and steward of resources.
-Because money problems rarely come from math alone.
-They come from misaligned systems, unclear priorities, and fear-based decision-making.
+Money problems rarely stem from math alone.
+They often arise from misaligned systems, unclear priorities, and fear-based decision-making.

 The Real Question Behind the Phrase

-When clients ask us whether they should pay themselves first, what they’re usually asking is:
+When clients ask us whether they should pay themselves first, they are usually asking:

 • Am I being selfish?